 Between 1990 and 1992, photographer Philip-Lorca diCorcia made five trips to Los Angeles to take photos of male prostitutes in Hollywood.
-In LA’s “Boystown”, a place in West Hollywood, diCorcia approached his subjects.
+DiCorcia first approached his subjects in LA’s Boystown, located in West Hollywood.
 Instead of having sexual activities, diCorcia offered to pay after getting photographs of them.

 The best spots for Hustlers

 DiCorcia shows what some people may call a harsh reality.
-Each photo has a name of the subject with his corresponding price.
-These prices of the hustlers are real.
+Each portrait has the name of the subject with its corresponding price.
+The prices of these hustlers are real.

 In 1993, the photos were exhibited in diCorcia’s first-ever museum show, called Strangers, at the Museum of Modern art in New York.
 The exhibition showed not only the beauty of the photographs but the strategies and styles diCorcia used in his pieces.
 Later on, it was entitled Hustlers since it is the best description for the service hustlers rendered.